-Super lightweight, simple, nice, modern looking and effective social sharing and following buttons and icons on your site without the extra burden
+Super lightweight, simple, nice, modern looking and effective social media sharing and following buttons and icons on your site quick and easy

 I like that this plugin is lightweight and very easy to configure.
 HOWEVER....